 NAAPCS Introduction and Applicant Preparation Video Tutorial

 The NAAPCS STEM credentialing system includes 10 micro-credential badges.
 A facilitator earning all 10 micro-credentials will be eligible for a Comprehensive STEM Facilitation Digital Credential.

 Healthy Eating and Physical Activity

 Leading with Emotional Intelligence

 To better meet the needs of our increasingly diverse populations of young people and afterschool professionals, NAA is encouraging professional development that focuses on building skills rather than seat-time.
-The NAAPCS is a competency-based system that enables individuals to demonstrate their learning through evidence and be recognized for the core skills that research shows matter.
+The NAA Professional Credentialing System (NAAPCS) is a competency-based system that enables individuals to demonstrate their learning by providing evidence and be recognized for the core skills that research shows matter.